andrea-mitridate/PTArcade/docs/getting_started/local_install.md

   [IPTA2]: https://gitlab.com/IPTA/DR2/tree/master/release

 ### with conda
-PTArcade is also published as a [Conda package] that can be installed with `conda`, ideally by using a [virtual environment].
+PTArcade is also published as a [conda-forge package] that can be installed with `conda`, ideally by using a [virtual environment].
 Open up a terminal and install PTArcade with:
 ``` sh